-Many of today’s Murphy bed models, such as Lori Wall Beds, are high quality pieces of furniture that can help you transform your spare guest room into a stylish and functional living space.
+Many of today’s Murphy bed models, such as Lori Beds, are high quality pieces of furniture that can help you transform your spare guest room into a stylish and functional living space.

-A Double Murphy bed, also called a Full Murphy bed, is a popular choice for Lori Wall Bed customers.
+A Double Murphy bed, also called a Full Murphy bed, is a popular choice for Lori Bed customers.
 One reason is because Lori’s Queen/Full Murphy bed model gives you room to grow.
 The frame can accommodate both a full-size and queen-size mattress, making it easy to upgrade when the time is right.

 (Does a Murphy bed require wall mounting?
 Visit this post next to find out)

 Here is a guide to Lori’s Queen/Full Murphy bed models.